-- 1. Water depths in the mooring area must be sufficient that any moored vessels float at all stages of the tide. - Mooring buoys are prohibited in areas mapped as submerged aquatic vegetation (SAV) habitat.
-In the Baltimore District, the applicant may refer to the Virginia Institute of Marine Science aerial surveys for obtaining such information. http://web.vims.edu/bio/sav/index.html The applicant should also refer to other reliable sources to comply with this condition.
+- 1. Water depths in the mooring area must be sufficient that any moored vessels float at all stages of the tide. - 2.
+Mooring buoys are prohibited in areas mapped as submerged aquatic vegetation (SAV) habitat.
+In the Baltimore District, the applicant may refer to the Virginia Institute of Marine Science aerial surveys for obtaining such information.